Emily Neale

-• Leasehold and freehold: Our solicitors have extensive experience advising on both leasehold and freehold properties, including lease extensions, disputes, and purchase of freeholds.
+Leasehold & freehold: Our solicitors have extensive experience advising on both leasehold and freehold properties, including lease extensions, disputes, and purchase of freeholds.

-• Shared ownership and help to buy: We offer tailored legal advice for clients interested in government schemes like Shared Ownership and Help to Buy.
+Shared ownership: We offer tailored legal advice for clients interested in government schemes like Shared Ownership.

 Conveyancing is the legal and administrative process involved in buying, selling, or transferring ownership of property or land.
 It includes tasks such as investigating the property title, preparing documents, drafting and exchanging contracts, handling Stamp Duty Land Tax payments, and registering the new ownership with the Land Registry.
 Since there are many legal requirements to meet before ownership can officially change, the process can be complex.
 However, our specialist conveyancing solicitors are here to guide you every step of the way, ensuring a smooth and stress-free transaction.